-A spending plan defines an amount of money per day that a customer can spend on calls.
-PortaBilling® tracks a customer's daily charges, and increases the spending plan counter by the cost of every call completed.
+A spending plan defines a daily amount of money that a customer can spend on calls.
+PortaBilling® tracks customer's daily charges and increases the spending plan counter by the cost of each call completed.

 Once a customer reaches their spending limit, their services are suspended.
 However, the customer can still make calls to emergency numbers.
-Regular service usage is reinstated on the following day, once the spending plan is renewed.
+Regular service usage is reinstated on the following day once the spending limit is renewed.
 The renewal time is midnight (00:00:00 in the customer's billing time zone).